 1. Confirm Reservations Ahead of Time

 If you’re planning to stay at a hotel or other lodging, call ahead to confirm your stay, especially if you didn’t book directly through the hotel’s website.
 It’s quite common for hotels to regularly upgrade or update their computer systems, which may result in a lost reservation.
 It’s a good idea to have your confirmation printout handy when you arrive.
-Additionally, check your destination’s most current coronavirus-related restrictions.
-Depending on the state you’re visiting or where you’re coming from, proof of a negative COVID-19 test or vaccination card may be required.
+Additionally, check to see if your destination has any coronavirus-related restrictions.
+If so, a negative COVID-19 test or vaccination card may be required.

 2. Car Maintenance and Inspection